FAQ: Walmart Home Office

 When will groundbreaking start and how long will construction take?

-Today marks the beginning of an exciting journey.
-With this step (unveiling of the master plan, beginning demolition), we are leading the journey to empower associates and get the most out of our existing teams, while helping us attract high-quality talent in the future.
+In 2019, demolition, infrastructure and utility construction began, along with initial construction of the new Layout Center.
+Through each step in this project, we are leading the journey to empower associates and get the most out of our existing teams, while helping us attract high-quality talent in the future.
 And we will do all of this by adhering to our Every Day Low Cost (EDLC) culture – not by cutting corners but through smart design.
-Demolition, infrastructure and utility construction will begin this summer.
-Over the coming weeks and months, we will be focused on:
+Beginning in 2020, the support and office buildings will be designed and construction will begin.
+Additionally, we will be focused on:

 - Relocating associates out of the office buildings located on the site and into temporary new office spaces.

-- So, we’ll start with a new Layout Center and then move on to the other buildings.
+- We started with the new Layout Center and will then move on to the other buildings.
 Our goal is to open in phases between 2020 and 2025.
 As with any major construction project, timing may change.
 We’ll provide updates as we have them.